SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 Two reasons, neither of them an accident.

-Module-level pricing matches how engagements actually work.
+Module-level licensing matches how engagements actually work.
 A simulation-heavy engagement does not need cross-system.
 A multi-ERP audit is the opposite.
 Locking everything behind one bundle forces freelancers to overpay on tools they will not use this quarter.
-The modular shape lets the licence cost track the engagement scope.
+The modular shape lets the licence scope track the engagement scope.

 When the Freelance edition pays for itself